matteovilla14/OpenFOAMPost/README.md

 ## How to use
-This script will essentially look for .vtk, .dat, .xy files into the specified directories and convert them into .png format (other formats can be selected by the user).
+This script will essentially look for *.vtk*, *.dat*, *.xy* files into the specified directories and convert them into *.png* format (other formats can be selected by the user).

 ⚠️**IMPORTANT**: this script will look into the specified directories and their *subdirectories* **recursively**!!
 Be sure you selected the correct directory before launching it!